david-champion/autonomous-cruise-control/README.md

 # Cruise-Control-Simulation
 ## Overview
-Simulation of cruise control for a car modelled with python, automated using PID.
+Simulation of cruise control for a car modelled with python automated using PID.
 A Kalman filter and EMA low-pass filter were used to filter artificial sensor noise.
 ## Features:
 * **Simulated Car Physics:** Modelled non-linear forces using Euler method to simulate car motion over a time period.
 * **Noisy Data:** Synthetic sensor noise was added to velocity and location measurements before they were used in PID calculations to emulate real-life measurement error.